modcommunity/.github/README.md

 ## [NextGen Modding](https://github.com/NextGen-Modding)
 Check out [NextGen Modding](https://github.com/NextGen-Modding)!
-It serves as a collection of open source tools and solutions for game developers to integrate into their game.
-This results in community-made content having the necessary tools to thrive like never before with modding support!
+It serves as a collection of open source tools and solutions for game developers to integrate into their game that results in community-made content having the necessary tools to thrive like never before with modding support!

 ## [Welcome!
 We Do Modding Here!](https://moddingcommunity.com)
 We are an ever-expanding community creating a new generation of gaming using the power of **open source** and **modding** like never seen before!
 We have a marketplace, community and server hubs, forums, and more!
 We are working on [NextGen Modding](https://github.com/NextGen-Modding) to provide fully open source solutions game developers may integrate into their games to take community-made content to the next level!